 No other major league player in the history of the game may wear that number again.
 In 1997, on the 5oth anniversary of breaking the baseball color barrier, MLB decided to honor Jackie Robinson by retiring his number on every single team.

 Robinson was the 1947 National League Rookie of the year and the 1949 National League MVP.
 That MVP year, he hit an astonishing .342 with 16 homers and 124 runs batted in 156 games for the Dodgers.
-A look at Robinson’s sabermetric numbers are interesting to say the least.
+A look at Robinson’s sabermetric numbers is impressive to say the least.
 Robinson put up WAR numbers of 9.6 (1949) and 9.7 (1951).
 That is an elite number.
-In fact, Robinson put up a total WAR of 61.5 in his 10 years.
+Robinson put up a total WAR of 61.5 in his ten years.
 That’s an average of a 6.15 per season.
 A six and a half win player is viewed by modern-day criteria as an elite all-star.
-Robinson truly had a great career.
+Robinson indeed had a great career.

 Robinson passed away suddenly at the young age of 53, on October 24, 1972.
 He is survived by his wife, Rachel Robinson, whom he was married to for 27 years.
 They met while she and Jackie Robinson attended UCLA.
 Rachel Robinson formed the Jackie Robinson Foundation in 1973 and is active in support of major causes.
 She has honored her husband by keeping his legacy in the public eye.
 We will always remember Jackie Robinson, and baseball will always love him.
 He possessed wisdom well beyond its time, and we only now are getting to appreciate the man.
 Please think of the man today and all he accomplished for humanity.
 It goes way beyond the baseball diamond.